-I was on my way home, I saw someone weeping on the side of the road, I hung on.
+I was on my way home, I saw someone weeping on the side of

 It was around midnight, but the beggar was cold and crying, so I hung on.